KimmyBeeW/stat-blog/_posts/2024-09-20-basic-data-visualizations-in-python.md

 ```
 Or you can follow this [tutorial](https://packaging.python.org/en/latest/tutorials/installing-packages/) by Python if you get stuck.

-Once the library has been installed (which you'll only need to do once), you'll import the library and shorten the name you use to reference, write these lines of code at the top of your file:
+Once the library has been installed (which you'll only need to do once), you'll import the library and shorten the name you use to reference.
+Import libraries at the top of your file:
 ```
 import matplotlib.pyplot as plt import numpy as np
 ```

-Now we're ready to get graphing.
+Now we're ready to get graphing!

 ### Plot Production
 #### Line Graphs